 While your transcript and your LSAT score are the most important pieces of your law school application, there are other things you will be required to submit as well.
-Most ABA-accredited law schools will ask you to submit a personal statement along with your application – this is the best opportunity you will have to show the admissions committee who you are and why you are a great candidate.
+Most ABA-accredited law schools will ask you to submit a personal statement along with your application – this is the best opportunity to show the admissions committee who you are and why you are a great candidate.
 You will also need to submit at least one letter of recommendation (some schools require more).
-Finally, you may be asked to complete other essays such as diversity statements and other essays about your background.
-All of these things offer you a chance to set yourself apart from other candidates.
+Finally, you may be asked to complete other essays, such as diversity statements and other essays about your background.
+These things offer you a chance to set yourself apart from other candidates.

 What Else Can Boost Your Law School Application?

-Attending a community college rather than a traditional 4-year college or university is not guaranteed to have a negative impact on your chances of getting into law school.
-While some schools do prefer students who have a more traditional academic background, most schools simply want to know that you have a degree from an accredited school and that you score well on the LSAT.
-It is all about setting yourself apart from the crowd and showing the admissions committee that you have what it takes to succeed in law school and to succeed as a lawyer.
+Attending a community college rather than a traditional 4-year college or university is not guaranteed to hurt your chances of getting into law school.
+While some schools prefer students with a more traditional academic background, most schools want to know that you have a degree from an accredited school and score well on the LSAT.
+It is about setting yourself apart from the crowd and showing the admissions committee that you have what it takes to succeed in law school and as a lawyer.
 This being the case, there are a few extra things you can do to boost your law school application:

-- Improve Your LSAT Score - As it has already been mentioned, your LSAT score is one of the top two things law schools look at.
+- Improve Your LSAT Score - As mentioned, your LSAT score is one of the top two things law schools look at.
 While you shouldn’t plan to take the LSAT half a dozen times, you can take practice tests to get an idea of how you will perform.
 If you don’t do well on the practice exam, consider enrolling in a prep course.